Closing Date -

 Late Starting: 1.
 Any rink starting late shall observe the toss of the team already started.

 2. Play shall start at the home end after penalty has been applied, however, if the game is a final and there are spectators, it is advisable to start play according to the end, i.e., if commencing second end, start from far end and play home.

-4. All game to be 8 ends, championship 10 ends.
+4. All games to be 8 ends, championship 10 ends.
 In the case of a tie, both rinks shall play an extra end.

-6. Only 1 entry per club.
+6. Only one entry per club.
 This is a double-rink entry, that is, two rinks constitute one entry.

-8. The winning club shall be responsible for returning trophies to the L.C.A.
+8. The winning club shall be responsible for returning the trophy to the L.C.A.

 Procedure for Draw: At Centre level the draw is made for club versus club.
 Prior to the start of the game, the opposing Skips will draw for opponent and ice.
 District level the Skips will draw for opponent and ice as well as at the Championship final.